PowerDNS/pdns/docs/markdown/authoritative/settings.md

 launch=bind,gmysql,remote
 ```

-If you find that you need to a backend multiple times with different configuration,
+If you find that you need to query a backend multiple times with different configuration,
 you can specify a name for later instantiations. e.g.:

 ```